Hunt for clues to Noor Mukadam’s murder: Focus shifts to killer’s father

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-At least, two family friends and three acquaintances of Jaffer’s family confirmed to Geo News that the parents (Zakir and Asmat) phoned times and again to them during the critical time (6pm to 9:30pm) on the day of the grisly murder, asking for help on how to manipulate this tragedy into a dacoity/robbery incident.
+At least, two family friends and three acquaintances of Jaffers family confirmed to the Geo News that the parents (Zahir and Asmat) phoned times and again to them during the critical time (6pm to 9:30pm) on the day of the grisly murder, asking for help on how to manipulate this tragedy into a dacoity/robbery incident.

 "Zahir Zakir also informed his mother at 6:37pm that some robbers had entered the Jaffer House.
 They have tortured him and stolen some antique paintings from the house.
 He called his mother twice for three minutes," revealed another family friend who was in contact with the parents.
 "Zahir's mother [Asmat], after receiving the calls from her son, made three attempts to contact 'KG' but her calls went unattended.
 Then Zahir again called his mother at 6:42pm and this call lasted for five minutes.
 He told his mother he fought the dacoits and killed one of them," a family friend quoted Asmat as telling him after the murder.
 This family friend wanted to remain anonymous too.